jafaryor/knowledge-base/Computer Science/programming-paradigms.md

 Functional reactive programming (FRP) is a programming paradigm for reactive programming (asynchronous dataflow programming) using the building blocks of functional programming (e.g. map, reduce, filter).

 FRP is the combination of functional and reactive paradigms.
 In other words, it is reacting to data streams using the functional paradigm.

+___

+## Data-driven Developmment
+Data driven progamming is a programming model where the data itself controls the flow of the program and not the program logic.
+It is a model where you control the flow by offering different data sets to the program where the program logic is some generic form of flow or of state-changes.

+## Event-driven Development
+Event-driven programming is a programming paradigm in which the flow of program execution is determined by events - for example a user action such as a mouse click, key press, or a message from the operating system or another program.
+An event-driven application is designed to detect events as they occur, and then deal with them using an appropriate event-handling procedure.
+The idea is an extension of interrupt-driven programming of the kind found in early command-line environments such as DOS, and in embedded systems (where the application is implemented as firmware).